NeXt-Warning-System/project/updates/Warningtemplate.md

   6 Policy Agreement to Warning People over properties

-  7 Dialogue with Webops and inititial architecture view
+  7 Dialogue with AWS Webops and inititial architecture view

 ## What we’re planning for ​next week